msprev/panzer/README.rst

 ------------

-Executables (scripts, filters, postprocessors) are specified by a list (the 'run list').
+Executables (scripts, filters, postprocessors) are specified by a list (the ‘run list’).
 The list determines what gets run when.
 Processes are executed from first to last in the run list.
 If an item appears as the value of a ``run:`` field, then it is added to the run list.
 If an item appears as the value of a ``kill:`` field, then any previous occurrence